The true cost of leather

 A close up of cattle in a market in Bagachra in Bangladesh.
 Tobacco or chili is rubbed into the eyes of cattle to force them to get despite the exhaustion from the strenuous journey.
 Bagachra, Bangladesh, 2015.
 Christian Faesecke / We Animals Media.
 In the livestock markets of Bangladesh, these animals from India are re-certified and declared Bangladeshi cattle.
 In cramped conditions, the animals are then transported to the slaughterhouses of Dhaka, where an industrial process starts, creating river pollution, sick workers, and cheap leather for world markets.

 Those worried about animal welfare will be reassured to hear that Bullock 374 was slowly driven to and neatly dispatched in a local slaughterhouse, excused from the churn of blood and panic that is the reality for most animals slaughtered for leather.
-What is not addressed are GHG emissions, water use and pollution, whether the land could have been used for something other than cows - or if Bullock 374 might have preferred to live out his years with his family, rather than being killed as an adolescent.
+What is not addressed are GHG emissions, water use and pollution, whether the land could have been used for something other than cows - or if Bullock 374 might have preferred to live out his years rather than being killed as an adolescent.

 The future is plantbased